hakui27/hakui27.github.io/README.md

 3. Then after, start making the contents of the website.
 4. Below in an example.
 (Similar to what you're going to do)
 ![An example of what it should look like.](https://i.stack.imgur.com/ZQpRi.png)

+## Words of Inspiration
+>“Being soaked alone is cold.
+Being soaked with your best friend is an adventure.”
+― Emily Wing Smith